How to Decorate Your Christmas Tree Like a Professional Designer

 A designer trick is to add more floral picks if your Christmas tree is not quite to your liking.

-Add about 10 matching textural floral picks (that coordinate with your color scheme) evenly around your Christmas tree for a more full overstuffed designer look
+You can add textural floral picks to your Christmas tree for a more full designer look

-You can use floral picks that look like berries, tree branches from your garden spray painted gold, evergreen stems, magnolia leaves, eucalyptus, or anything you like.
+Consider using fresh or faux floral picks that look like berries, tree branches from your garden that can be spray painted gold, evergreen stems, magnolia leaves, eucalyptus, or anything you like.

-If you prefer an even more full and textural Christmas tree, feel free to add another set of 20 matching floral picks that are different from your first 20.
+If you prefer an even more full and textural Christmas tree, feel free to add even more different types of greenery.

 Christmas tree decorating step by stepTree Topper